Juvenile hikers find wreckage of fatal crash in Mundelein

 MUNDELEIN, Ill.
-(WLS) --A fatal car crash in unincorporated Mundelein was reported after three girls found the wreckage while hiking Sunday.
+(WLS) --A fatal car crash in unincorporated Mundelein was reported Sunday after three girls found the wreckage while hiking.

-The Lake County Sheriff's Office said officers were dispatched to a field on West Winchester Road after a group of female, juvenile hikers found a car wreck with a victim inside.
+The Lake County Sheriff's Office said officers were dispatched to a field on West Winchester Road after the hikers found a car wreck with a victim inside.

 Officers found a gold 2010 Toyota Prius crashed into a tree, police said.
 According to police, a white male victim was dead in the driver's seat.